acornprover/acornprover.org/docs/language/attributes.md

 }
 ```

-The first argument to a function must be named `self`, and has the type of the class itself.
+The first argument to a function must be named `self`, and it automatically get the type that we're defining attributes for.

 Constants and functions defined inside an `attributes` block are now attributes accessible as `TypeName.attribute_name`.
 For example: